mitric-lab/programming_theochem/src/03-molecular_integrals/06-electron_repulsion_integrals.md

 also known as the two-electron integral.

 ### Evaluation of $G_{000,000,000,000}^{A,B,C,D}$
-You should now know the game: we will first calculate the ERI between 4 s-orbitals, i.e. $(i, j, k) = (l, m, n) = (o, p, q) = (r, s, t) = (0, 0, 0)$, and then apply recursive relations of Hermite Gaussians to obtain
+You should know the game by now: we will first calculate the ERI between 4 s-orbitals, i.e. $(i, j, k) = (l, m, n) = (o, p, q) = (r, s, t) = (0, 0, 0)$, and then apply recursive relations of Hermite Gaussians to obtain